 Panasonic GX800 versus Panasonic GX8

 The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in January 2017 and July 2015.
 Both the GX800 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX800 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX800 and the Panasonic GX8 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX800 – represents the basis for the calculations across all the size and weight measures).